Categorifying non-commutative deformations: An abelian category as the base of a non-commutative deformation

 Next, we check that $\Ext^1_{\aA}(\wt{P}, S) =0$, for any simple $S\in \aA$.
 An extension

 yields a commutative diagram with exact rows and columns:

 In the long exact sequence obtained by applying $\Ext^{\bullet}(-,S)$ to (\ref{eqtn_univ_ext}) :

 the first map is an isomorphism by the universal property.
 Hence $\tau$ is a monomorphism.
 In other words, if (\ref{eqtn_extension}) was non-trivial, so was the extension of $T$ by $S$.
-If this was the case, then $S = \rad K$ is a superfluous subobject in $K$.
+If this was the case, then $T$ is the maximal semi-simple quotient of $K$.
+Indeed, the only quotient of $K$ with an epimorphism to $T$ is $K$ itself which is not semi-simple as the extension of $T$ by $S$ is non-trivial.
+It follows that $S = \rad K$ is a superfluous subobject in $K$.

 Since $\rad^{l}P =0$, the object $\rad^lM$ is contained in the kernel $K$ of $g$.
 Lemma \ref{lem_R_surj_is_surj1} implies that $\rad^l\beta \colon \rad^lM \to \rad^l\wt{P}= T$ is surjective.
 Then $S + \rad^lM\subset K$ contains $S$ and admits a surjective map to $T$, hence $S + \rad^lM =K$.
 As $S\subset K$ is superfluous, $\rad^lM =K$.
 Then $\rad^{l+1}M = \rad K =S$ is non-zero, which contradicts the assumption $\aA = \aA_l$.
 Hence, (\ref{eqtn_extension}) splits and $\Ext^1_{\aA}(\wt{P},S) =0$.
 As $S\in \aA$ was an arbitrary simple, $\wt{P} \in \aA$ is projective.